Two-Stage Hydraulic Air Compressors For Service Trucks

 Why does it matter?

-• Considering acfm ensures the compressor will be sized to meet the scfm needed due to the environment it is being used in.
+• Considering ACFM ensures the compressor will be sized to meet the SCFM needed due to the environment it is being used in.

-• An air tank will help mitigate the impact of the environmental factors due to having a reserve of air that offsets the acfm.
+• An air tank will help mitigate the impact of the environmental factors due to having a reserve of air that offsets the ACFM.

 • Every air system has components in it that need to be properly sized to ensure there is no negative impact on the compressor performance.